Bartzi/stn-ocr/README.md

 2. Locate the folder `generated/centered`
 3. open `train.csv` and adapt the paths of all images to the path on your machine (do the same with `valid.csv`)
 4. make sure to prepare your environment as described in installation
-5. start the training by issuing the following command: `python train_svhn.py <path to train.csv> <path to valid.csv> --gpus <gpu id you want to use> --log-dir <where to save the logs> -b <batch size you want ot use> --lr 1e-5 --zoom 0.5`
+5. start the training by issuing the following command: `python train_svhn.py <path to train.csv> <path to valid.csv> --gpus <gpu id you want to use> --log-dir <where to save the logs> -b <batch size you want ot use> --lr 1e-5 --zoom 0.5 --char-map datasets/svhn/svhn_char_map.json`
 6. Wait and enjoy.

 If you want to do experiments on more challenging images you might need to update some parts of the code in `train_svhn.py`.
 The parts you might want to update are located around line 40 in this file.
 Here you can change the max. number of house numbers in the image (`num_timesteps`), the maximum number of characters per house number (`labels_per_timestep`), the number of rnn layers to use for predicting the localization `num_rnn_layers` and whether to use a blstm for predicting the localization or not `use_blstm`.